 10 Supplements and Vitamins for ADHD Symptom Control

-Some ADHD supplements — vitamins, minerals, and herbs — can augment ADD medication to help relieve symptoms like inattention, memory, mood, and cognitive function.
+Some supplements — vitamins, minerals, and herbs — can augment ADHD medication to help relieve symptoms like inattention, memory, mood, and cognitive function.
 Find out which ones help the most here.

 What ADHD Supplements Improve Symptoms?

 Research shows that medication does a good job of managing ADHD symptoms in many children and adults.
 Still, the thought of starting your eight-year-old son or daughter on a drug, no matter how effective it might be, causes lots of hand-wringing and soul-searching in parents before they agree to do it.
 There are potential side effects to be considered, along with the fact that ADHD medications don’t work the same way for every child in managing symptoms.
 So some parents look for other natural remedies for ADHD, such as nutrition, exercise, and supplements, to help their child deal with symptoms.

 It is important to understand what a supplement is.
-A nutritional supplement provides basic nutrients for optimal health and function that you may not be getting from your diet.
+A nutritional supplement provides basic nutrients for optimal health and function that you may not be getting from your food.
 Supplements include vitamins, minerals, proteins, and fats.
 I don’t include herbal or botanical ingredients, such as ginkgo or St. John’s wort, in the supplement category.
 Botanicals are plant-based products that are not necessarily nutrients, but which may have positive effects on health and function.

 Now let’s look at the individual ADHD supplements I recommend.
 Every natural remedy for ADHD mentioned here has some research to support its effectiveness in improving some symptoms.